melody-curriculum/computational-thinking/README.md

 > Instructor Note: When students wrap up with their partner, have the class come together as a whole.
 Ask for various groups to share what they came up with.

+<a name="algorithms"></a>
 ## More on Algorithms(10 min)

+To reiterate an algorithm is comprised of a series of step-by-step instructions that can be used to solve a problem or carry out a task.
+Algorithms are very detailed and also sequential.
+It is possible to develop an algorithm or test it without writing any code, but technology can be quite useful for carrying out many steps of an algorithm more quickly.

+**Challenge**: Take 5 minutes to brainstorm the steps you would need to tell someone to take to make a peanut butter and jelly sandwich.
+Assume nothing.
+Do not assume that when you say "spread the jelly on one slice of bread", that your audience knows to turn the lid of the jar and remove the lid, etc. Once you are done brainstorming/planning turn to your neighbor and share your algorithm.
+Take note of how your algorithms differed.

 <a name="pseudo-code"></a>